superterrific/dana-byerly/src/articles/adding-oss.md

 ```
 At every size the header row sticks.
 In the large and smallest sizes the header sticks to the top of the browser.
 At the medium size the header sticks to the scrolling container.

-Another small note in the above <code>th</code> styles, I set a defaults for the background and text color, which are used by default in the [Pedigree table](https://omnisurface-stars.com/pedigree) and then apply different colors for the other two tables on the individual cells allowing for surface specific background colors.
+Another small note in the above ```th``` styles, I set a defaults for the background and text color, which are used by default in the [Pedigree table](https://omnisurface-stars.com/pedigree) and then apply different colors for the other two tables on the individual cells allowing for surface specific background colors.

 ### What about screen readers?
 I used [VoiceOver on Mac](https://help.apple.com/voiceover/mac/10.15/) to test the site, and I only tested on my desktop.
 Without a Windows machine I can't currently test on NVDA or JAWS.